TheSoftwareFactory/pulurobot-server/README.md

 - **BUSY**: Robot currently moving and doing some work
 - **UNREACHABLE**: Lost connection with the robot or powered off not at the charging station
 - **UNAVAILABLE**: Robot powered off at a charging station

+**Important**: When pinning a robot to a location, the tag is important for the client, but also for the server: the tag "CHARGE_STATION" is used by the server to retrieve all pinned locations that are charging stations, and then checking if the robot is inside one of them (this is used in the auto-updating mechanism for the robot status, explained above).